gwulfs/WebProgramming/notes/class_outlines.md

 * Important: inserting a document into a database that does not exist WILL create the database!
 * Wait, I'm confused: we are dealing with two different systems here.
 How do you have a Node.js server talk to a MongoDB server?
 The answer: a driver.
 A driver is a piece of software for accessing a database.
 Think of this as a translation engine.
 There is a `mongodb` driver for Node.js
 * Example: https://github.com/tuftsdev/WebProgramming/tree/gh-pages/examples/nodejs/nodemongoapp.
 Feel free to copy and use initialization code.
 It will help you big time!
+* A fine point: data sent to a web server is always text!
+* Questions?
 * What happened during the break:
   * "I’ve Just Liberated My Modules" https://medium.com/@azerbike/i-ve-just-liberated-my-modules-9045c06be67c#.aandh88ud.
 Discussion on Hacker News: https://news.ycombinator.com/item?id=11340510
   * "NPM & left-pad: Have We Forgotten How To Program?" http://www.haneycodes.net/npm-left-pad-have-we-forgotten-how-to-program/.
 Discussion on Hacker News: https://news.ycombinator.com/item?id=11348798